jafingerhut/jafingerhut.github.com/notes/clojure-socket-repl-emacs.md

 # Interacting with a socket REPL using Emacs `inf-clojure`

-You can type Clojure expressions in that Emacs buffer much like you would at any other Clojure REPL prompt, using Emacs key bindings to do any editing you wish on them before sending them to the JVM process.
+You can type Clojure expressions in the `*inf-clojure*` Emacs buffer much like you would at any other Clojure REPL prompt, using Emacs key bindings to do any editing you wish on them before sending them to the JVM process.
 By default, every time you press Return, the current line of text is sent to the JVM process.
-As a quick example, try typing something short like "(+ 2 3) RET" into the `*inf-clojure*` buffer, and you should see the result 5 shown, followed by another REPL prompt.
+As a quick example, try typing something short like `(+ 2 3)`, then the Return key, into the `*inf-clojure*` buffer, and you should see the result 5 shown, followed by another REPL prompt.

 While you can type expressions into the `*inf-clojure*` buffer directly, many Cloure developers find it preferable to _never_ type